 - Issued after at least three months of implementation of SMS at the company and at least one ship in the fleet for which DOC is concerned.

-- The validity of DOC, after initial audit is 5 years from the next date of expiry and it is subjected to annual audit.
+- The validity of DOC, after the initial audit, is 5 years from the next date of expiry and it is subjected to annual audit.

 - If a Major NON Conformity is found in the audit, the DOC is withdrawn.

-- The DOC is kept with the company and copy is kept in all the ship under that DOC fleet.
+- The DOC is kept with the company and a copy is kept in all the ships under that DOC fleet.

 A Safety Management Certificate is issued to the ship of a DOC holding Company by the administration.

-Every individual ship must have a SMC which ensures that it complies with the onboard Safety Management Manual based on ISM.
+Every individual ship must have an SMC which ensures that it complies with the onboard Safety Management Manual based on ISM.